simonsejse/OverleafCopyAndPaste/README.md

 ## 🔧 How to install

-Installation literally only takes around 20-25 seconds, so what are you waiting for?
+The installation only takes around 20-25 seconds, so what are you waiting for?
 Go to [releases](https://github.com/simonsejse/OverleafCopyAndPaste/releases) and download the newest stable version.

-### 📸 Here is a gif of me installing the extension from the release.
+**📸 Installation** Here is a gif provided of me installing the extension from the release files.

 <img src="/.github/chrome_8ZJmjdmqxg.gif" style="width:700px;" alt="functionality gif"/>